deyanmihaylov/OverleafToGitLab/README.md

 Alternatively, the script can prompt for a token interactively.

----

 ## Output

 After a successful run:

-- A born new GitLab repository is created.
+- A new GitLab repository is created with the name of the project.
-- The LaTeX project is pushed to GitLab.
+- The LaTeX project is pushed to this GitLab repository.
 - CI builds produce a PDF automatically.
 - The PDF is available via GitLab Pages.

----

 ## License